 December 31,

-2008 2007
+2009 2008

 Deferred tax assets:

-Net operating loss carryforwards \$ 44,384 \$ 37,171
+Net operating loss carryforwards \$ 49,157 \$ 44,384

-Research and development tax credit carryforwards 3,148 3,201
+Research and development tax credit carryforwards 4,049 3,148

-Capitalized research 964 1,195
+Capitalized research 435 964

-Other 3,095 2,003
+Other 2,032 3,095

-51,591 43,570
+55,673 51,591

-Valuation allowance (51,591) (43,570)
+Valuation allowance (55,673) (51,591)

-Net deferred tax assets \$ \$
+Net deferred tax assets \$

 Realization of deferred tax assets is dependent upon future earnings, if any, the timing and amount of which are uncertain.
 Accordingly, the net deferred tax assets have been fully offset by a valuation allowance.
-The valuation allowance increased by \$8.0 million, \$7.5 million and \$7.9 million for the years ended December 31, 2008, 2007 and 2006, respectively.
-As of December 31, 2008, Sangamo had net operating loss carryforwards for federal income tax purposes of approximately \$113.4 million, which expire in the years 2010 through 2028.
-The Company also has state net operating loss carryforwards of approximately \$96.9 million, which expire in the years 2012 through 2028.
-The Company also has federal and state research tax credit carryforwards of \$2.4 million and \$2.5 million, respectively.
-The federal research credits will begin to expire in the year 2018 through 2028 and the state research credits have no expiration date.
+The valuation allowance increased by \$4.1 million, \$8.0 million and \$7.5 million for the years ended December 31, 2009, 2008 and 2007, respectively.
+As of December 31, 2009, Sangamo had net operating loss carryforwards for federal and state income tax purposes of approximately \$125.3 million and \$112.1 million, respectively.
+If not utilized, both the net federal and state operating loss carryforwards will begin to expire in 2010.
+The Company also has federal and state research tax credit carryforwards of \$3.1 million and \$3.3 million, respectively.
+The federal research credits will begin to expire in the year 2018 and the state research credits have no expiration date.
 Utilization of the Company's net operating loss may be subject to substantial annual limitation due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
 The annual limitation could result in the expiration of the net operating loss before use.

 We file U.S and state income tax returns with varying statutes of limitations.
-The tax years from 1998 forward remain open to examination due to the carryover of net operating losses or tax credits.
+The tax years from 2000 forward remain open to examination due to the carryover of net operating losses or tax credits.

-The Company's practice is to recognize interest and/or penalties related to income tax matters in income tax expense in accordance with FIN 48.
-As of December 31 2008, the Company had no accrued interest and/or penalties.
-The company does not anticipate a significant change to it unrecognized tax benefits over the next twelve months.
+The Company's practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
+As of December 31 2009, the Company had no accrued interest and/or penalties.
+The Company does not anticipate a significant change to its unrecognized tax benefits over the next twelve months.
 The unrecognized tax benefits may change during the next year for items that arise in the ordinary course of business.

-The following table summarizes the activity related to our unrecognized tax benefits:
+The following table summarizes the activity related to the Company's unrecognized tax benefits:

-December 31,
+December 31

-2008 2007
+2009 2008

-Beginning balance \$1,300 \$1,140
+Beginning balance \$1,282 \$1,300

-Additions based on tax positions related to the current year 79 160
+Additions based on tax positions related to the current year 361 79

 Additions for tax positions of prior years

 Reductions for tax positions of prior years (97)

-Ending Balance \$1,282 \$1,300
+Ending Balance \$1,643 \$1,282